rohanbhangui/visual-ad-builder-test/README.md

 - Animation Loop Duration will hint what is the minimum animation length required to fulfill all animations

+## Future Development ideas

+- Exit animations
+- Carousel support (+ button support)
+- More sizes (+ being able to manually add in preset sizes)
+- "Copy to" ad specific style to other ad sizes

 ## Screenshots

 <img width="1747" height="1177" alt="image" src="https://github.com/user-attachments/assets/680955cc-91d6-4923-a022-478e84d4229c" />